| |

 • Diced Tomatoes: Provide acidity and balance without using ketchup.

-• Dill Pickles: Makes the pasta taste like a cheeseburger!
-Chop them small for even distribution.
+• Dill Pickles: Makes the pasta taste like a cheeseburger.
+Chop small for even distribution.

 • Fusilli: A short corkscrew-shaped pasta.
 Sometimes called rotini.

-• Ground Beef: Letting it sear undisturbed is one of the keys to the flavor.
+• Ground Beef: One key to the flavour is letting the beef sear undisturbed.
 All the little brown bits sticking to the pan get scraped into the sauce for an extra umami boost.

 • Onion: Stirring it in at the end keeps some of its raw bite, similar to fresh onions on a burger.

-• Yellow Mustard: Helps cut through the richness of the cheese sauce and mimics classic cheeseburger flavor.
+• Yellow Mustard: Helps cut through the richness of the cheese sauce and mimics classic cheeseburger flavour.

 Ingredient Substitutions